-- 5.30 In this chapter, reference to an 'application' for a warrant includes the application form and the draft warrant (including the draft instrument and any draft schedules).
-An application for a targeted interception warrant, a copy of which must be retained by the applicant should contain the following information: - a) The statutory ground(s) for which the warrant being issued is considered necessary.
-Any application for a warrant for the purpose of safeguarding the economic well-being of the UK should identify the circumstances that are relevant to the interests of national security. - b) The background to the operation or investigation in the context of which the warrant is sought and what the operation or investigation is expected to deliver; - c) An application that relates to a particular person or organisation or to a single set of premises must name or describe that person or organisation or those premises.
+5.29 In this chapter, reference to an 'application' for a warrant includes the application form and the draft warrant (including the draft instrument and any draft schedules).
+An application for a targeted interception warrant, a copy of which must be retained by the applicant, should contain the following information:

-- d) An application that relates to a group of persons who share a common purpose or who carry on (or who may carry on) a particular activity must describe that purpose or activity, and name or describe as many of those persons as it is reasonably practicable to name or describe. - e) Where the conduct authorised or required by the warrant relates to more than one person or organisation or more than one set of premises, and where the warrant is for the purposes of a single investigation or operation it should describe the investigation or operation and name or describe as many of those persons or organisations, or as many of those sets of premises as it is reasonably practicable to name or describe. - f) An application that relates to any testing or training activities must describe those activities and name or describe as many of the persons whose communications will or may be intercepted as it is reasonably practicable to name or describe. - g) A description of the communications to be intercepted or the secondary data to be obtained, details of the communications service provider(s), an assessment of the feasibility of the interception to the extent known at the time of the application and an outline of how obtaining the material will benefit the investigation or operation; - h) A description of the conduct to be authorised or the conduct it is expected will be necessary to undertake in order to carry out what is authorised or required by the warrant.
-This conduct may include the interception of other communications not specifically identified by the warrant; it may also include conduct for obtaining secondary data from communications - i) Consideration of why the conduct to be authorised by the warrant is proportionate to what is sought to be achieved by that conduct, including, whether what is sought to be achieved by the warrant could reasonably be achieved by other less intrusive means; - j) Where a thematic warrant either lists the subject-matter alone, or provides additional details by means of general descriptions rather than individual names or descriptions, the warrant application should say why it is not reasonably practicable to individually name or describe persons, organisations or sets of premises; - k) Consideration of any collateral intrusion and why that intrusion is justified in the circumstances; - I) Whether the warrant is likely or intended to result in the obtaining of legally privileged material, a statement to that effect, an assessment of how likely it is that such material will be included and what protections it is proposed will be applied to the handling of information so obtained;
+- a) the statutory ground(s) on which the warrant sought is considered necessary.
+Any application for a warrant in the interests of the economic well-being of the UK should identify how those interests are also relevant to the interests of national security; - b) the background to the operation or investigation in the context of which the warrant is sought and what the operation or investigation is expected to deliver; - c) where a warrant would relate to a particular person or organisation or to a single set of premises, a name or description of that person or organisation or those premises; - d) where a warrant would relate to a group of persons who share a common purpose or who carry on (or may carry on) a particular activity, a description of that purpose or activity, and a name or description of as many of those persons as it is reasonably practicable to name or describe; - e) where a warrant relates to more than one person or organisation or more than one set of premises for the purposes of a single investigation or operation, a description of the investigation or operation and a name or describe as many of those persons or organisations, or as many of those sets of premises as it is reasonably practicable to name or describe; - f) Where a warrant relates to any testing or training activities, a description of those activities and a name or description of as many of the persons whose communications will or may be intercepted, or from whose communications secondary data will or may be obtained, as it is reasonably practicable to name or describe; - g) a description of the communications to be intercepted or the secondary data to be obtained, details of the telecommunications operator or postal operator, an assessment of the feasibility of the interception to the extent known at the time of the application and an outline of how obtaining the material will benefit the investigation or operation; - h) a description of the conduct to be authorised or the conduct it is expected will be necessary to undertake in order to carry out what is authorised or required by the warrant.
+This conduct may include the interception of other communications not specifically identified by the warrant; it may also include conduct for obtaining secondary data from communications; - i) consideration of why the conduct to be authorised by the warrant is proportionate to what is sought to be achieved by that conduct, including, whether what is sought to be achieved by the warrant could reasonably be achieved by other less intrusive means; - j) where it is not reasonably practicable for a thematic warrant to name or describe persons, organisations or sets of premises, an explanation of why not; or, where